wimlds/berlin-tdd-workshop/workshop.md

-%title: One step closer to unit testing in data science
+% title: One step closer to unit testing in data science

-%author: Tereza Iofciu & Marielle Dado
+% authors: Ellen König, Marielle Dado, Tereza Iofciu

 ---

+# -> Unit testing

+- Presentation: what is unit testing, why, how and so on

 ---